-This means that – until 30 June 2020 – eligible businesses can instantly deduct the cost (the business use portion) of newly-purchased assets worth up to $150,000, rather than claim deductions over a number of years.
-This can mean significant reductions in a given business’ taxable income and subsequent tax bill.
+This means that – until 31 December 2020 – eligible businesses can instantly deduct the cost (the business use portion) of any assets worth up to $150,000 purchased this year, rather than claim deductions over a number of years.
+This can mean significant reductions in a given business’s taxable income and subsequent tax bill.

 See our checklist below to determine who and what is eligible.